Anudeep-Mad/RAFT/README.md

  RAFT Paper : https://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14.

  This project is implemented in Go.
-It used goroutines to implement parallel threads.
+It uses goroutines to implement parallel processing.
+ Goroutines are used to implement Asynchronous and synchronous processing and thread execution.

  Due to infrastructure limitations, this project was implemented on a single machine, and distributed environment simulated using RPC's.